churcho/dots/README-vim.md

 r               " replace a single character
 R               " enter REPLACE mode, cursor overwrites everything ~               " switch case a single character
-J               " join line below to the current one dd              " delete (cut) entire line dw              " delete (cut) to the next word cc              " change (replace) entire line
+J               " join line below to the current one (with space) gJ              " join line below to the current one (no space) dd              " delete (cut) entire line dw              " delete (cut) to the next word cc              " change (replace) entire line